 You may have seen the heart-wrenching images of fully suited healthcare workers in China caring for newborns, but there are no plans to separate mothers and babies in North America.
 Moms with coronavirus will still be encouraged to breastfeed, but the SOGC is instructing mothers to wash hands frequently, shower before skin-to-skin contact and breastfeed with a mask.

 That said, Canada’s new guidelines are still relatively untested, notes Barrett, so we should be ready for new recommendations that come our way, and won’t necessarily get things right from the start.
-“It’s sobering to know that the way we are managing is not what’s being tested right now, because all the data is coming from China, where they did separate [babies from their mothers].
+“It’s sobering to know that the way we are managing is not what's being tested right now, because all the data is coming from China, where they did separate [babies].
 But the reality is we couldn’t separate even if we wanted to.
 We don’t have the facility.”

 Assuming the baby and I are both healthy, will I be discharged from the hospital faster than I'd normally be?